-De Micco & Friends defents victims of cibercrime scams against scammers world wide.
-We co-operate very close with internet providers, local authoities, Interpol and the FBI.
+LAWYERS & AUDITORS defends victims of cybercrime scams against scammers worldwide.
+We co-operate very close with internet providers, local authorities, Interpol and the FBI.
 Cybercrime is a serious accusation which can send a person to prison for years.
-An attorney experienced in the world of cybercrime has some choices when it comes to choosing a defense.
+An attorney experienced in the world of cybercrime has some choices when it comes to choosing a defence.

 In co-operation with our partners and senior partners we offer legal services to online scam victims.

 Many victims of Internet fraud do not go after perpetrators for two reasons.
 To some it's just embarrassing to have fallen into the trap of such fraudsters.
 Therefore, they abstain from legal action and simply record the loss as an unpleasant "life experience".
 This is exactly what many scammers will speculate!
 Yet, no victim of a crime or an act of violence should ever feel fraud is embarrassing!
 It can happen to everyone and we are always smarter afterwards!
 Especially in the area of cybercrime and international organizations, major corporations and law firms themselves have fallen victims of undoubtedly skillful and brazen fraudsters and organized gangs.
 Furthermore, in many cases, there is no complaint and no prosecution against the perpetrators because victims assume that the fraudsters cannot be prosecuted in the original countries/sites such as Nigeria, Ghana and Russia.

 LAWYERS & AUDITORS has developed a strategy to locate, view, and recover the sums captured the perpetrators in their original countries.